pandadady/Deep-Learning-Course/softmax_regression/README.md

 </tr>
 </table>

-    In order to see images, we need to decode pixels and save them as png files
+    In order to see images, we need to decode pixels and save them as png files (or other image format)

+    You can execute read_image.py to see images and lables.